 From 1994 to 1998 Chris wrote songs, played guitar and sang with the Maranatha!
 PK Band in over 30 stadium events across America.
 In 1997, along with Delirious?, Matt Redmann and Noel Richards, Chris participated in the Champion concert at Wembley Stadium, London.

-In 1997 Chris formed ‘The Orchard’ label and released 6 solo albums ‘A Tree By The Water’, ‘For Dreamers Only’, ‘The Quiet’, ‘Prisoner of Hope’, ‘Flesh & Bone’ and ‘Rescue Me’ and a ‘how to’ book for the Church musician and worship leader entitled ‘Planted By The Water’.
+In 1997 Chris formed ‘The Orchard’ label through which he would release 6 solo albums ‘A Tree By The Water’, ‘For Dreamers Only’ (Remastered), ‘The Quiet’, ‘Prisoner of Hope’, ‘Flesh & Bone’ and ‘Rescue Me’ and a ‘how to’ book for the Church musician and worship leader entitled ‘Planted By The Water’.

 In 1999, working along side writer-director James Alexander Langteaux, Chris co-hosted and composed music for the award winning documentary “The Rest” (Won Best Documentary Rose d’Or Festival).
 Subsequently, James, Chris and a band of vagabonds started having Church in a bar in LA.
 The ‘bar-church’ idea has since gone viral with ‘branches’ in North America, Europe and beyond.